 Xà lách is how Vietnamese speakers call lettuce.
-This vegetable is mostly eaten as salad or herbs when you eat some Vietnamese dishes such as fish soup with bamboo shoot (cá nấu măng), Hue-style noodle soup (bún bò Huế, a specialty in Hue, a province in Vietnam).
-Xà lách is also an ingredient in Vietnamese fresh spring rolls, together with carrot, shrimps, eggs, cucumber, noodles, and some herbs.
+This vegetable is mostly eaten as salad or herbs when you eat some Vietnamese dishes such as fish soup with the bamboo shoot (cá nấu măng), Hue-style noodle soup (bún bò Huế, a specialty in Hue, a province in Vietnam).
+Xà lách is also an ingredient in Vietnamese fresh spring rolls, together with carrots, shrimp, eggs, cucumber, noodles, and some herbs.

 Cải Xanh (Mustard Greens)

 Mustard greens are also a favorite vegetable in Vietnam.
 People call it cải xanh.
 You can either stir-fry it with garlic, ginger, or mushroom, or boil it.
 This vegetable is also put in a hot pot (lẩu), a popular eating style in Vietnam.
 When eating lẩu, all raw and fresh ingredients will be prepared on the table.
 People will sit together and cook the ingredients by themselves with the same hot pot containing the soup during eating.

 As mentioned earlier, there are different kinds of vegetables in Vietnam.
 Below are some other vegetables you can find in Vietnam.

 - Giá, giá đỗ: beansprouts